packethost/packet-block-storage/README.md

 **Detach a volume**

-1. Unmount the filesystem on the on any block storage volume that may be in use.
+1. Unmount the filesystem on any block storage volume that may be in use.
 2. Execute packet-block-storage-detach from within the OS on the server in question

 Example: